MukeshDubey1420/Django-Setup-And-Installation-Guide/Djangoapps.md

+## **I Hope that You Guys had Read the previous instructions carefully, Now we are moving to our next part i.e. Workflow For Request Response Cycle in Django. & Connecting the project with APP.**

-## **Let's Have A Rough Idea That How Request Response Cycle Works In Django.
+### **Let's Have A Rough Idea That How Request Response Cycle Works In Django.
 How Request is Generated Via Client And how It returns data and template to the client.**

 ![Djangoworkflow](Djangoworkflow.jpeg)

 ##               <-------Workflow Explanation --------->
-##### It all starts with a request.
+#### It all starts with a request.
 The request reaches to the controller(The  controller is responsible for grabbing all of the necessary building blocks and organizing them as necessary.)Those building blocks are known as models.(models help the controller to retrieve all of the information it needs from the database.)
 So the request comes in the form of Response to the Client.The final product is known as the view.(Complete code i.e Template + Data).The view is the final page the user sees in their browser.

 ### Creating the APP

 #### Here same case for naming, we can choose any name for our app, For example in case of project my project name is mysite, lets say here i am using the name of my APP is polls.
-## To create an APP we have to write `python manage.py startapp polls`in our cmd window, Here startapp plays the same role as startproject plays in case of creating the name of our project
+### To create an APP we have to write `python manage.py startapp polls`in our cmd window, Here startapp plays the same role as startproject plays in case of creating the name of our project
 #### `python manage.py startapp polls`
  **The output will be like this :--**
  ![apps](Apps.png)